SAFEGUARDING AT SEVEN STARS

 Safeguarding within the SEVEN STARS PRIMARY SCHOOL Curriculum

-Our teaching of PSHE ( Personal, Social and Health Education) enables children to be taught about personal safety, hygiene, feelings, emotions and to maintain healthy lifestyles.
+Our teaching of PSHE ( Personal, Social and Health Education) enables children to be taught about personal safety, hygiene, feelings, emotions and how to maintain healthy lifestyles.
 This includes work about dental hygiene which is a local priority.

-SMSC (Spiritual, moral, social and cultural education) themes and messages are taught across all subjects ensuring our children develop a wider understanding of equality, develop empathy and a reflective approach to their daily lives.
+SMSC (Spiritual, Moral, Social and Cultural education) themes and messages are taught across all subjects ensuring our children develop a wider understanding of equality, develop empathy and a reflective approach to their daily lives.

 Health and Development